Devin Culp: Professional career

-On August 27, 2024, It was announced Devin Culp made the 53 man roster of the Tampa Bay Buccaneers where he will play with former University of Washington Huskies: Greg Gaines, Vita Vea, Joe Tyron-Shoyinka, Cade Otton, and Jalen Mcmillan.

 Culp was invited to the NFL Scouting Combine in 2024, where he ran the fourth-fastest 40-yard dash by a tight end since 2003.
 He was selected by the Tampa Bay Buccaneers in the seventh round (246th overall) of the 2024 NFL draft.
+On August 27, 2024, it was announced that Culp had made the team's 53-man roster.
+He joined former University of Washington Huskies: Greg Gaines, Vita Vea, Joe Tyron-Shoyinka, Cade Otton, and Jalen Mcmillan on the roster.

+In Week 15 of the 2025 season, during a 29–28 loss to the Atlanta Falcons, Culp recorded his first career touchdown on a six–yard reception from Baker Mayfield.

+On August 30, 2026, Culp was waived by the Buccaneers and re-signed to the practice squad, but released shortly after.